kubernetes/website/content/zh/docs/contribute/suggesting-improvements.md

 <!-- overview -->

 <!--
-If you notice an issue with Kubernetes documentation, or have an idea for new content, then open an issue.
+If you notice an issue with Kubernetes documentation or have an idea for new content, then open an issue.
 All you need is a [GitHub account](https://github.com/join) and a web browser.

 In most cases, new work on Kubernetes documentation begins with an issue in GitHub.
 Kubernetes contributors then review, categorize and tag issues as needed.
 Next, you or another member